pixincreate/configs/README.md

     │       └── remove-folders-from-ThisPC.reg            # removes them
     ├── theme
     │   └── pix-dynamc-theme.deskthemepack                # my desktop theme with added wallpaper
-    └── winutil                                           # this folder is mostly redundant as it is already baked in powershell_profile
+    └── winutil                                           # this folder is mostly redundant as it is already added into the powershell_profile
         ├── build.ps1                                     # executable builder script
         ├── windows.ico                                   # windows icon
         ├── winutil.exe                                   # winutil